DaiLeYu1221/File-Encryption-and-Decryption-Tool/README.md

 - 1. Instructions for Use

-First, you should use your python interpreter to open `.py` or `exe`file.
+First, you should use your python interpreter to open .py or exefile.
 (The exe file only supports operation on the Windows operating system.)

 Then, choose the corresponding module according to your needs and use it.